rdentato/skp/docs/index.md

-  The full tree usually contains nodes that are not relevant for the next processing steps, the section on AST *modifiers* will explain how to prune the tree so that it is better suited at being processed.
+  The full tree usually contains nodes that are not relevant for the next processing steps, the section on AST *modifiers* will explain how to prune the tree so that it is better suited for being processed.

+  Functions that match a terminal or non-terminal will add a node to the AST with the following information:
+   - rule: the name of the rule that matched (`_STRING` for `skpmatch()` and `skpstring()`)
+   - from: pointer to the start of the matching text
+   - to: pointer to the end of the matching text
+   - len: length of the matching text
+   - tag: a numeric tag associated to the node

   Note that some nodes are *tagged* with an integer.
 Tagging a node can help during the AST traversal and avoid extra work.
 In the example